syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 {% highlight vb.net tabtitle="VB.NET [Windows-specific]" %}

 Using document As New WordDocument()
-    ' Add new section to the document.
+    ' Add a new section to the document.
     Dim section As IWSection = document.AddSection()
-    ' Add new paragraph to the section.
+    ' Add a new paragraph to the section.
     Dim firstParagraph As IWParagraph = section.AddParagraph()
     ' Get the PNG image as a byte array.
     Dim imageBytes As Byte() = File.ReadAllBytes("Buyers.png")